How to Say “I Miss You” in French: Master Manquer with This Heartfelt Phrase

 Il me manque (I miss him/it)

 Mastery comes with practice and you may need to deepen your knowledge of French verb tenses and pronouns before this becomes clearer to you.
-In any case, I’m going to stick to the informal singular form of this expression— tu me manques, to lessen any confusion or brain fog you may be experiencing.
+I’m going to stick to the informal singular form of this expression, tu me manques, to keep things simple.

-The main thing to remember is that whatever crazy corner of space and time we find ourselves in, the pronouns don’t change (phew!):
+The main thing to remember is that whatever tense we find ourselves in, the pronouns don’t change (phew!):

 Tu me manques (I miss you — present tense)